 What if I do not do well on the GMAT?
 Should I retake the GMAT? back to top

 Please contact the admissions advisor to discuss the best way for you to proceed if you are concerned about your existing score or the timing to submit a new score.
 Scoring 20% or above on the quanititaive and verbal sections is recommended.
 Preparation including taking self-timed practice tests is advised.

-When and where are classes held for the two MBA programs? back to top
+When and where are classes held ? back to top

 How many classes do I take per quarter? back to top